Initiatives for Addressing Key Sustainability Issues (Materiality)

 Results

-• Implemented selective training for employees of Toyota Tsusho Group companies around the world to develop global management human resources
+• Implemented selective training (GALP, LDP) for employees of Toyota Tsusho Group companies around the world to develop global management human resources

 Right people in the right places and right places for the right people